-Add to that the fact that the service providers are typically scrutinized at a highly detailed level by government regulators—so much so that in some countries, the government is the sole service provider.
+Add to that the fact that these service providers are typically scrutinized at a highly detailed level by government regulators.
+In some countries, the government may even be the sole service provider.

 Welcome to the Healthcare Industry.

-All of the challenges described above, among others, are data problems.
+All of the challenges described above, among others, are metadata problems in healthcare.
 Doctors need correct and complete information in order to make correct diagnoses.
 Nurses and other healthcare staff need timely, complete information to provide care for patients.
 The billing and finance departments need the right information in order to properly bill patients and insurers.
 Compliance departments must be able to find the right data when government regulators come around with audits on their minds.
-And healthcare providers of all kinds are often required to provide data, properly cleansed of identifying patient information, for government agencies to compile national healthcare statistics.
+Healthcare providers of all kinds are often required to provide data, properly cleansed of identifying patient information, for government agencies to compile national healthcare statistics.

 On top of that, all healthcare data needs to be properly classified, controlled and protected.
 Healthcare data can be just as valuable to hackers as banking and credit card data.

-Achieving these objectives requires a solid data governance program—a set of consistent, understandable, and enforceable policies and procedures around the procurement, storage, use, and disposal of patient data.
+Achieving these objectives requires a solid healthcare data management program—a set of consistent, understandable, and enforceable policies and procedures around the procurement, storage, use, and disposal of patient data.

 Like all data governance, healthcare data governance requires tight management and control of metadata—the information about every database, table, column, data warehouse cube, and report element for which the organization is responsible.

-Good healthcare metadata management provides visibility into the different kinds of data the organization has in its possession, how and where it is stored, how and where it is used and distributed, and how it is secured.
+Good healthcare metadata management provides visibility into the different kinds of data that the organization has in its possession.
+This includes how and where the metadata is stored, how and where it is used and distributed, and how it is secured.
 With this knowledge, the healthcare facility management team can build and enforce the policies and procedures needed to implement an effective, high-performing healthcare data management program.

 In addition, healthcare BI staff, compliance staff, and IT departments all need solid healthcare metadata management in order to do their jobs effectively.

-Given the size and complexity of the data environment in many healthcare organizations—even those of modest size—metadata management is not something that can be done on spreadsheets.
-There are too many data assets, too many interrelationships, and too much change in the environment to even discover all the metadata manually, much less actively manage it.
+Given the size and complexity of the data environment in many healthcare organizations—even those of modest size—metadata management is not something that can be done simply on spreadsheets.
+There are too many data assets, too many interrelationships, and too much change in the environment.
+This affects the ability to discover all the metadata in healthcare manually, much less actively manage it.

-Automated tools are necessary in order to have an effective metadata management system for healthcare.
+- Automated tools are necessary in order to create an effective metadata management system for healthcare.
 Metadata management automation provides the following benefits, among others:

-– Automated discovery that enables BI teams to instantly find data throughout the entire BI environment
+- Automated data discovery that enables BI teams to instantly find data throughout the entire BI environment

 - Complete automated data lineage from across all BI systems, including reporting